 Sunauli Border Crossing from the Indian Side

-If you arrive at the Sunauli border on the Indian side, you'll have most likely come by bus from Varanasi or Gorakhpur (the closest train station, 3 hours away).
+If you arrive at the Sunauli border on the Indian side, you'll have most likely come by bus from Varanasi or Gorakhpur (the closest main train station, about two hours away).
 The buses drop passengers in a parking lot a few hundred meters from the border.
 You can walk, but if you don't want to, negotiate a cycle rickshaw to take you across.
 Ignore anyone trying to sell bus tickets, it's much better to get them on the Nepal side.

+Lastly, you'll want to organize onward travel.
+Pokhara and Kathmandu are roughly the same distance away, about eight hours or more.
 There are a few options for getting there: shared jeep or minivan, or bus.
-There's a bus station at Bhairawa, around 4 kilometers away from the border (take a cycle rickshaw).
+There's a bus station at Bhairahawa, a few kilometers from the border (take a cycle rickshaw).

+Day buses from Sunauli leave in the morning, up until 11 a.m., so aim to get there early.
 Night buses, departing in the afternoon, take longer and arrive at their destination the next morning.
 You'll also miss out on stunning views!

 Sunauli Border Crossing from the Nepali Side

-After clearing immigration, continue for around 5 minutes, and you'll find a government bus stand on your right (look for buses with a blue stripe).
+After clearing immigration, continue for about five minutes, and you'll find a U.P.S.R.T.C government bus stand on your right.
+Look for U.P.S.R.T.C buses with a blue stripe (the green buses go to Gorakhpur and the red ones go to Varanasi).
 Get on, and pay when you're aboard.
-Buses to Gorakhpur will depart according to timetable, around every half hour.
-Although less than comfortable, you don't have to worry about being ripped off by private bus operators.
+Buses to Gorakhpur cost about 100 rupees per person and will depart according to timetable, approximately every half hour.
+Although less than comfortable, you don't have to worry about being hassled and ripped off by private bus operators.

-Additional Tips and Travel Warnings
+Additional Things to Know: Tips and Travel Warnings

 - Indian rupees of denominations less than 500 can be widely used and exchanged in Nepal, particularly in Kathmandu and Pokara (500 and 2,000 Indian rupee notes are banned however, due to counterfeiting).
 Make sure you carry a couple of passport sized photos for your visa application as well.

 - If you're an Indian citizen, you don't need a visa or a passport to cross the border.
 Acceptable documents include ration card, voters ID, and driver's license with photo.
 However, you can cross the border anyway, no one will stop you.
 The same is the case for foreigners, so do keep an eye out for the immigration offices in order not to miss them!

-- Citizens of the following countries aren't granted visas on arrival for Nepal: Nigeria, Ghana, Zimbabwe, Swaziland, Cameroon, Somalia, Liberia, Ethiopia, Iraq, Palestine, and Afghanistan.
+- Citizens of the following countries aren't granted visas on arrival for Nepal: Nigeria, Ghana, Zimbabwe, Swaziland, Cameroon, Somalia, Syria, Liberia, Ethiopia, Iraq, Palestine, and Afghanistan.